JH-Zhou/R-Script-of-CNVs-in-XJBrown-Cattle/README.md

 To replicate our results, we first need to copy these documents into our local machine, and make sure we had the following R packages installed.

+We suggest opening the "RSript_of_CNVs_in_XJBrown_Cattle.Rmd" file through RStudio software, then we can run through each code chunks to get the results.

 ```{r}
 library(HandyCNV)
 library(data.table)